Tips for Timeless Mom Style on a Budget

 Most of our clothes undergo ironing, even some of the delicate ones when they are too wrinkled.
 Since we don’t have a steam iron, we have another layer or two of cloth on top of the garment before ironing on low heat.
 For those that do have a steam iron, it is widely considered best to buy distilled water to use in the iron as it prevents the build-up of calcium and can extend the life of the iron.

 When the weather is not so good, we use a fabric conditioner.
 When we do that, we don’t need to iron some items anymore.

 We are all busy moms and so most of us have washing machines in our homes.
 This technology has made our lives so much easier.

 But Electrolux has brought our laundry time to the next level.
 They have made our washing more effortless with the development of the vapour care washing machine that ends each wash with a gentle whoosh of vapour.
 This delivers clothes that are less wrinkled.
+Oh my gosh, I can imagine washing my clothes in distilled water using this machine.
 Check out the video below and see the difference:

 Additionally, clothes washed using Vapour Care are 99.9% allergen-free.
 It means better health for our families, too.
 This is #ElectroluxFashionCare, which is endorsed by respected Filipino designer, Rajo Laurel.

-Additionally, the inverter motor gives you reliable performance that is quiet, has less vibration, and is also energy saving.
-The vapour care line is available in different capacities.
+Additionally, the inverter motor gives you reliable performance that is quiet, has less vibration, and is also energy-saving.
+The vapor care line is available in different capacities.
 They have top load and front load units as well.